KaoutharMokrane/100-days-of-code/log.md

 ### Day 0: August 10, 2020

-**Today's Progress**:Installed python for windows.Read about strings, ints and floats in python and how they are manipulated.
-I did the excercices if the book.
+**Today's Progress**:Installed python for windows.Read about variables, strings, ints and floats in python and how they are manipulated.
+I did the excercices of the book.

 **Thoughts:** Overall, I think it's easy so far since I already have a background in programming.
 But reading about the basics again is refreshing.